There was once a time where you had to spend an arm and a leg in order to have cafe-quality coffee at home.

 Not only that, but it doesn’t use the barcode system that the VertuoLine does.
 This means that your world is suddenly opened up to many more beverage options, as you no longer have to go with just official Nespresso capsules.

 The Nespresso Original brewing process is the “old-fashioned method” that simply applies pressure and hot water through a pump inside the machine.
+This makes it similar to pressurized drip coffee.

 This creates a very rich, flavorful coffee beverage that is perhaps of better quality due to the higher temperatures and more efficient extraction.